 What an employee cannot do while on suspension

 If the organisation has a disciplinary or suspension policy stating what employees are not allowed to do while on suspension, both the employee and the employer should follow these rules.

 Employees who are suspended typically have their access to their place of work and organisation’s systems withdrawn temporarily.
 However, there can be some circumstances when having some access is appropriate, for instance, if they have to go to a meeting to discuss the investigation.

 Employers frequently request that the suspended employee refrain from discussing the investigation with colleagues, so as to maintain confidentiality and safeguard the investigation.
 However, it would usually be reasonable for the suspended employee to speak with colleagues about matters other than the investigation.

 How long can you suspend someone for?

-According to Acas, any suspension should last no longer than is required, thus you should wrap up the investigation as soon as feasible.
+According to ACAS, any suspension should be as brief as possible and last no longer than is required.
+As such, you should conclude the investigation as soon as possible.

 If circumstances change and keeping the employee out of the firm is no longer required, the individual’s return to work, even in a limited capacity, should be explored.

 Of course, this is exceedingly fact-specific.
 Any suspension, however, should be as brief as possible and kept under review, as recommended by the Acas Code.
 When an employee is suspended, they should be advised of the expected length of the suspension and when it will be reviewed.
 Subject to any confidentiality limitations, the employee should be kept informed of the investigation’s timeframe and progress on a regular basis.
 Employers should also make sure that the suspended employee is well-supported by someone who isn’t involved in the investigation, and that they have a point of contact throughout the process if they have any questions or concerns.